5 Takeaways On The New Biden-Harris Presidential Ticket

 1. Biden picking Harris is a statement on what it means to be American.

-Joe Biden picking Kamala Harris as his running mate is historic.
-No Black woman has ever been on a major-party ticket in U.S. history.
+Biden picking Harris as his running mate is historic.
+No Black or South Asian American woman has ever been on a major-party ticket in U.S. history.
 Black voters, especially Black women, are pillars of the Democratic Party and were key to Biden's victory in the contest for the nomination.

-Because of his choice, it's possible Black voters will turn out at levels needed for Biden to win in key states like Wisconsin, Michigan, Pennsylvania, North Carolina and elsewhere.
+Because of his choice, it's possible Black voters will turn out at levels needed for Biden to win in key states such as Wisconsin, Michigan, Pennsylvania, North Carolina and elsewhere.
 But beyond his calculus of how his choice will affect the African American vote, Biden is trying to show his vision for the future of the country, one that respects diversity in a diversifying country.

-Make no mistake: putting a qualified person of color like Harris — whose parents are Jamaican and Indian immigrants — on the ticket is a statement against President Trump.
+Make no mistake: Putting a qualified person of color like Harris — whose parents are Jamaican and Indian immigrants — on the ticket is a statement against President Trump.
 Remember, Biden said he was spurred to run for president because of Trump's response to the racist violence in Charlottesville, Va., and lots of Americans are upset with Trump for stoking racial division.

 What's also notable is that Harris is seen as a "safe" pick.
 That's because she's a known quantity, has already been vetted during the race for the Democratic presidential nomination and is disciplined.
 But step back.
 Just the fact that Harris is seen as a safe pick — and not a "Hail Mary" — is progress in America's long reckoning with racism.